MicrosoftDocs/azure-devops-docs/docs/accounts/delete-team-project.md

 >**Caution:**  Deleting a team project permanently removes data associated with that project from the database.
 You cannot recover it later.
 Therefore, you should [save team project data](save-team-project-data.md) that you might want to access later.

-You can delete a team project from Visual Studio Team Services or from an on-premises deployment of Team Foundation Server (TFS).
+You can delete a team project from VSTS or from an on-premises deployment of Team Foundation Server (TFS).

 ## Delete a team project from Visual Studio Team Services